Chikao28/CTF-Capture-The-Flag-Writeups/WiCyS + Target Cyber Defense Challenge/2023/Cryptography | Steganography/Walkthrough.md

 **2.**

 ![Screenshot 2023-07-12 174528](https://github.com/Chikao28/CTF-Capture-The-Flag-Writeups/assets/90115832/576b79d7-5006-4a2e-aeab-32b178c6d0c9)
 In this particular challenge, a questionable email arrives with an "attachment" containing a scorpion picture.
-Whenever a PNG file is included in a Capture The Flag (CTF) scenario, I find it beneficial to employ zsteg, a tool designed to reveal concealed information within images.
+Whenever a PNG file is included in a Capture The Flag (CTF) scenario, I find it beneficial to employ zsteg, a tool designed to reveal concealed information within png images.

 ![Screenshot 2023-07-12 175139](https://github.com/Chikao28/CTF-Capture-The-Flag-Writeups/assets/90115832/22fdcf72-eb8a-4b6f-8c78-2b8251dae559)

 I ran zsteg and successfully extracted the Least Significant Bit (LSB) data: KaierljsipvgbediecsvhrrscaEvvqyq=====